 Today, I run from any such discussions.
 The decimal stuff depresses me, and I honestly, finally, do not care.
 Instead, I think about which of those early Pasolini films I should see, and which Billy Bean albums I still haven’t heard, and what is the best dry brush ink on the shelf, and whether the lilac bush on that one corner is in bloom yet, and absent friends, and my favorite architects, and mastering a new orchestral chord or two on the guitar, and good sculpture, and Jeffers’ Carmel, and where to find chrome-plated slotted equipment rack screws, and whatever else the hell trips my fancy.

 On some of those nights toward the end, 1204A got to me so bad that I’d migrate out to the porch, no matter the weather, just so as not to be physically confined within its walls.
 Careful to avoid the grease spot where 1204B made his nightly kibble deposits for the strays, I’d park my tired trunk on the top step and proceed to over-think the matter of my own existence, or just play with my beloved feline, Charlotte, for an hour or so (she hated 1204A, too).

 There was one night in particular; it stands out as being one of the last of the season perfectly suited to extended porch lamentations.
 It was late April I think, a moon so bright you could repair a watch by it, and more fireflies than you knew what to do with.
 A warm breeze hushed through the budding pear tree out front, sending it’s leaves shimmying and glimmering in the moonlight.
-I guess if a tree could be happy, this one was as giddy as a spoiled puppy.
+I guess if a tree could be happy, this one was as giddy as a boy with a new puppy.
 In the distance, a halyard dinged against a flagpole, keeping time for a chorus of crickets.
 I probably shouldn’t mention the waves of honeysuckle or the shooting stars (two of them).
-A truly stupendous night.
+A truly splendiferous night.
 Indeed, I suspect there must be only a handful of nights across an entire lifetime as truly Eden-like.